 Trek Grade: Difficult

-Accommodation: Hotel in Kathmandu & Tea house/Camping Sleep in Tent, during trek
+Accommodation: Hotel in Kathmandu & Teahouse/ guest house and camping sleep in Tent, during a trek.

 Transportation: Local Bus/Private Landcruiser